HAS-Tools-Fall2020/homework-hsiehdf/Submissions/Code_Review1/ReadMe.md

 ## Steps to Run my code

-To review my code please download the latest streamflow data from the USGS website.
-Please name it "streamflow_week7" and make sure it is a txt file.
-You will need to make sure it is in a folder named "data" on your computer.

-Then (I hope) all you need to do to run my code is to hit "run me" in each section of code.
+I hope all you need to do to run my code is to hit "run me" in each section of code.
 You will see comments in the code on what I would like you to predict for me!
+The data has already been downloaded and placed into my repo with the following path: homework-hsiehdf-git --> Submissions --> Code_Review1 --> data

 Thanks!